fltk-rs/fltk-rs/README.md

 ## Dependencies

-CMake and Ninja need to be installed and in your PATH for a crossplatform build.
+CMake and a C++ compiler need to be installed and in your PATH for a crossplatform build.
 After that on Windows and Mac OS X, normally no external dependencies are needed.
 For Linux, X11 development headers need to be installed for development.
 For Debian-based distribution, that means running:
 ```
 $ sudo apt-get install libx11-dev libxext-dev libxft-dev libxinerama-dev libxcursor-dev libxrender-dev libxfixes-dev
 ```